PASTAplus/content-x/templates/resources/provenance-metadata.md

 ## Creating provenance metadata

 Provenance metadata for data sources both internal and external to the EDI Data Repository can be created using ezEML and EMLassemblyline.
-The EDI Data Portal and EDIutils only support the creation of metadata only internal to the EDI Repository.
+The EDI Data Portal and EDIutils only support the creation of metadata internal to the EDI Repository.

 ### ezEML